 The author of Psalm 111 made this insightful observation: “A good understanding have all those who do His commandments” (verse 10).
 Echoing this principle and the teaching of Jesus, James emphasized that “faith without works is dead” (James 2:20).
 The actions we take before and during baptism set the stage for continued obedience to God afterwards.

 After everyone had gathered around, Jennifer was baptized by being completely immersed in the pool.
 She entered into a covenant relationship with Jesus Christ as her Lord and Savior.
-She had hands laid on her with a prayer for the receiving of the Holy Spirit, and she has begun her spiritual journey toward eternal life as a child of God in His Kingdom.
+She had hands laid on her with a prayer for the receiving of the Holy Spirit, and she has been given a clean start and has begun her spiritual journey toward eternal life as a child of God in His Kingdom.

 Looking back on her decision, she says it is the best one she has ever made.
 The decision to respond to God’s calling to be baptized was a good one for Jennifer.
 It can be the same for you!